Eva Fontaine

 Eva Fontaine (born 1974) is an English actress, known for her role as Faith Walker in the BBC soap opera Doctors between 2001 and 2006.
-The role gave her nominations in 2004 and 2006 for the British Soap Award for Best Actress.
+The role gave her nominations for the British Soap Award for Best Actress.
+As well as also having recurring roles in soap operas EastEnders and Emmerdale, Fontaine has an extensive stage career.

 Life and career

 Fontaine received her training as an actress at the Anna Scher Theatre School.
-Fontaine was also a member of the British Shakespeare Company, playing Juliet in their touring production of Romeo and Juliet, and she later played the leading character of Fran in the 2001 British horror film Dead Creatures.
+She attained a BA Hons at the Royal Holloway, as well as completing additional training at Webber Douglas Academy of Dramatic Art, Mountview Academy of Theatre Arts and the Actors Centre.
+Fontaine was a member of the British Shakespeare Company, playing Juliet in their touring production of Romeo and Juliet.
+She later played the leading character of Fran in the 2001 British horror film Dead Creatures.
 From 2001 to 2006, Fontaine portrayed the role of Faith Walker in the BBC soap opera Doctors.
-Her portrayal of the role resulted in two nominations for the British Soap Award for Best Actress.
+Her portrayal of the role resulted in numerous nominations for the British Soap Award for Best Actress.

 From 2018 to 2019, Fontaine appeared in the ITV soap opera Emmerdale, as Dr Hamley.
-Later in 2019, she appeared in the BBC soap opera EastEnders as Claire Amartey, a case worker for Ruby Allen.
+Later in 2019, she appeared in the BBC soap opera EastEnders as Claire Amartey, a case worker for Ruby Allen (Louisa Lytton).
 She appeared in five episodes.
-In 2021, she portrayed the role of Esme in the ITV soap opera Emmerdale.
+She returned in 2024, this time as detective sergeant who arrests Gideon Clayton (Howard Saddler).
+In 2021, she returned to Emmerdale, this time as Esme.